csiro-data-school/regex/_episodes/01-intro.md

 ~~~
 {: .language-bash}

-It's ugly, but it works (regular expression catch-phrase?).
+It's ugly, but it works (which might be the regular expression catch-phrase).

 This is a regular expression substitution, containing a pattern that matches each part of our
 file names and another pattern that defines the rearrangement.
 A goal for the end of today is